hazelcast/hazelcast/hazelcast-documentation/src/WebSessionReplication.md

 -   Session objects that need to be clustered have to be Serializable.

--   In client-server architecture session classes doesn't have to present in server classpath.
+-   In the client/server architecture, session classes does not have to be present in the server classpath.

 Here are the steps to setup Hazelcast Session Clustering: